Open Mind Zen Meditation International

 In Open Mind Zen practice the student uses his or her own life experience as the laboratory to engage in the experiment of spirituality.
 This includes working with the mind, body and spirit to see the oneness of all aspects of the Self for a complete experience of freedom and awakening.

-Four Week Course, Wednesdays, January 31st to February 21st Discover and practice simple meditation techniques that can help you relieve stress and gain insight into your life, work and relationships.
+Four Week Course, Wednesdays, May 9th through May 30th Discover and practice simple meditation techniques that can help you relieve stress and gain insight into your life, work and relationships.
 Taught by Sensei Al Rapaport, $45.
-Contact us for more information...read more
+Contact us for more information and...read more

-Saturday, February 10, 2018, 10 am to 4 pm One day mini-retreats are a great way for busy people to experience what multiple periods of meditation over the course of a day can do to help us relax and restore body and mind.
-Cost is only $25 and instruction will be...read more
+Saturday, June 23, 2018, 10 am to 4 pm One day mini-retreats are a great way for busy people to experience what multiple periods of meditation over the course of a day can do to help us relax and restore body and mind.
+Cost is only $25 and instruction will be given to...read more

 Courses & Retreats